OthmanB/Spectra-Simulator-C/README.md

 * Rotation and inclination: *Splitting and inclination implementation*
   -  The splitting assumptions:
 	* We generate a population of stars with a surface rotation randomly distributed (truncated Gaussian) between 30 and 90 days.
-There is the possibility to enter your own rotation at the surface (rot_env_input variable in bump_DP.make_synthetic_asymptotic_star()), but this requires manual intervention or extra coding.

 	* For non-mixed modes, the splitting is assumed to be equal to the surface rotation (solid body rotation)